 *Pine needles- Pine needles can start a fire easy in rain because they don't absorb a lot of water and can be easily dried.

 *Bark- Dry bark is found one the dry side of the tree (as you can see with the picture above).
-The under side of the bark you can scrape some powder off for some good tinder.
+The under side of the bark you can scrape some small shavings off for some good tinder.

 *Shavings- You can get wood shavings from inside of a (wet) stick by shaving the (wet) bark off for tinder.